txpipe/balius/README.md

-# Hollow
+# Balius (ex Hollow)

-Hollow is an SDK for building Headless Cardano dApps.
+Balius is an SDK for building Headless Cardano dApps.

 ## About dApps